 What is a gap?

-A gap is a price area on a chart over which price action has jumped.
+Gaps in forex charts are the price area over which price action has jumped.
 In other words, no trades took place in the price area.
-A gap can be caused at any time by fast market action, but for our purposes I will be referring to the gaps that occur between some brokers’ closing on Friday afternoon and opening on Sunday afternoon.
+A gap can be caused at any time by fast market action, but for our purposes, I will be referring to the gaps that occur between some brokers’ closing on Friday afternoon and opening on Sunday afternoon.

 Statistically, gaps are screaming to get filled.
 Since price action is a result of traders’ action and traders generally expect gaps to fill, then they do fill.
 The Sunday afternoon gaps don’t always fill on Sunday.
 Recently a gap of over 160 pips in the EURUSD opened on Sunday afternoon and was not filled until the following Thursday.
 But often a partial fill will occur on Sunday afternoon or evening and that is where we hope to take some profit.